sindresorhus/awesome/pull_request_template.md

 	- Not a duplicate.
 	- Only has awesome items.
 Awesome lists are curations of the best, not everything.
 	- Includes a project logo/illustration whenever possible.
-		- Placed at the top-right of the readme. [(Example)](https://github.com/sindresorhus/awesome-electron)
+		- Either fullwidth or placed at the top-right of the readme. [(Example)](https://github.com/sindresorhus/awesome-electron)
 		- The image should link to the project website or any relevant website.
 		- The image should be high-DPI.
 Set it to maximum half the width of the original image.
 	- Entries have a description, unless the title is descriptive enough by itself.
 It rarely is though.